-Section 69. (a) There shall be a permanent commission on the status of grandparents raising grandchildren which shall consist of 11 persons as follows: 3 persons appointed by the secretary of elder affairs, 1 of whom shall be from the secretary’s office; 1 person appointed by the commissioner of children and families, who shall be from the department; 2 persons appointed by the governor; 1 person appointed by the speaker of the house of representatives; 1 person appointed by the house minority leader; 1 person appointed by the president of the senate; 1 person appointed by the senate minority leader; and 1 person appointed by the attorney general.
+Section 69. (a) There shall be a permanent commission on the status of grandparents raising grandchildren which shall consist of 15 persons as follows: 3 persons appointed by the secretary of elder affairs, 1 of whom shall be from the secretary’s office; 1 person appointed by the commissioner of children and families, who shall be from the department; 2 persons appointed by the governor; 2 persons appointed by the speaker of the house of representatives, 1 of whom shall be a member of the house; 1 person appointed by the house minority leader; 2 persons appointed by the president of the senate, 1 of whom shall be a member of the senate; 1 person appointed by the senate minority leader; 1 person appointed by the attorney general; 1 person appointed by the chief justice of the probate and family court who shall have a demonstrated commitment to the rearing of grandchildren by grandparents; and 1 person to be appointed by the chief justice of the juvenile court who shall have a demonstrated commitment to the rearing of grandchildren by grandparents.
 Members of the commission shall be citizens of the commonwealth who have demonstrated a commitment to the rearing of grandchildren by grandparents.

 (b) Members shall serve terms of 2 years.
 Vacancies in the membership of the commission shall be filled by the original appointing authority for the balance of the unexpired term.

 (c) The commission shall elect from among its members a chair, a vice chair, a treasurer and any other officers it deems necessary.

 (d) The members of the commission shall receive no compensation for their services, but shall be reimbursed for any usual and customary expenses incurred in the performance of their duties.